By Benjamin Nobel, April 5, 2017

 Here’s a zoom-in, and by the way, this panel below also dispels the possibility that the other side might argue the appearance doesn’t rise to “full” because there’s no dialog… because clearly, the two are talking:

 Will Overstreet come around in their thinking on this book and how they apply the first Gambit appearance credits?
-Is it possible their general lack of attention to the direct edition vs. newsstand difference among modern comics contributed to the current situation, i.e. where the publication order of Annual #14 vs X-Men #266 may have initially been overlooked?
-Will they ever come around on their thinking about breaking out newsstand comics in general (where breaking out Canadian price variant newsstand comics is a great place for them to start — I myself have strongly encouraged them to do so and wrote them an open letter)?
+And furthermore, will they ever come around on their thinking about breaking out newsstand comics in general (where breaking out Canadian price variant newsstand comics is a great place for them to start — I myself have strongly encouraged them to do so and wrote them an open letter)?

 I would encourage you to collect the early Gambit comics based on your own conclusions (and there’s no rule that says you have to choose to collect only X-Men #266 or only X-Men Annual #14 — you can go for both!), and take the current Overstreet view only as one input into your decision-making, because the industry is littered with instances where key appearances were overlooked, mis-assigned, and re-defined.

 Not too long ago, for instance, Savage Dragon’s first appearance credits were completely re-arranged.
 Just this week CGC began to recognize a first Krang appearance in comics… Feeling more encouraged that change is possible in the industry?
 Things like this are not written in stone!
-We have no way of knowing how Gambit’s first appearance credits might get re-arranged in the future.
+We have no way of knowing how Gambit’s first appearance credits might get re-arranged in the future at Overstreet and other “authorities” in comics.

 And speaking of Krang, don’t forget, the 1st appearance of the Teenage Mutant Ninja Turtles themselves was once credited to a different book than it is today… For the longest time, Overstreet assigned that first appearance credit to Gobbledygook #1.
 And had you submitted a copy of TMNT #1 to CGC prior to 2004, you would have opened the box to find that the label made no mention of the 1st appearance of the TMNT.
 Having gotten back your copy with no mention of the 1st turtles app., but having read the story about Eastman and Laird publishing TMNT #1 as their very first comic book, you might have then wondered about the true publication date of Gobbledygook by comparison?
 You might have then reached out to Mirage for help.
 They might have shared the following with you: